brianlobo394/brianlobo394/README.md

 ### Hi there 👋🏻
 I am currently working as a Implementation Engineer at [**Arcon TechSolutions**](https://arconnet.com/).
-I come with an extensive experience of working with different roles and technologies including Product Implementation, Data Analysis and Machine Learning .
+I come with an extensive experience of working with different roles and technologies.
+Through development of personal projects and learning experience of SQL, Python, Data visualization, I have learned the importance of having iterative, hypothesis oriented approach to analysis.

 In the past, I have worked with [**eClinicalWorks**](https://www.eclinicalworks.com/) as Software Specialists